pconrad-webapps/pconrad-webapps.github.io/_topics/play.md

 <https://www.playframework.com/documentation/2.5.x/Installing>

 You may like to fork this github repo: <https://github.com/playframework/play-java>   , then clone the fork, cd into the directory and run `sbt`

+The tutorial there also recommends installing something called "Activator", from here: https://www.lightbend.com/activator/download